 Foreign Transfers (non-SEPA)

 George Business transfers your money quickly to accounts all around the world.
-By doing so, George differentiates between transfers within the SEPA area and foreign transfers (non-SEPA).
+In doing so, George differentiates between transfers within the SEPA area and foreign transfers (non-SEPA).

 How to make a non-SEPA transfer